 Michel Seuphor and Tristan Tzara came to Saint-Étienne.
 Maurice Allemand surrounded himself with the greatest artists, gallery owners and collectors of the time.
-Their donations and purchases of their works transformed the collection.
+Their donations and the purchases of their works transformed the collection.
 These major players set down the bases of future developments and provided all the originality of the museum.
 Few other French museums could pretend to have acquired a mobile of Calder in 1955, an Abstract composition of Aurélie Nemours in 1959, or a work of Enrico Baj in 1964.

 Maurice Allemand’s genius lay in being able to create a geography of friendships and a horizon of enthusiasm.
 His tenacity enabled him to obtain important reserves from the French State, a way of making up for the chronic inadequacy of credits from the municipal authorities.
 The constitution of the MAMC+ collection over a period of two decades (1947-1966), is today both the trace and the testimony of this story, made of determination, passion and cunning.
 It is a polyphonic and polycentric story, a story which in all respects is common to us all.

 Carmelo Arden Quin, Jean Arp, Enrico Baj, André Bloc, Victor Brauner, Marcelle Cahn, Alexandre Calder, Gaston Chaissac, Anne Dangar, Sonia Delaunay, Marino di Teana, Will Faber, André Fougeron, Otto Freundlich, Albert Gleizes, Jean Gorin, Raoul Hausmann, Philippe Hiquily, Robert Julius Jacobsen, Lajos Kassák, František Kupka, Le Corbusier, Zoran Mušic, Aurélie Nemours, Louise Nevelson, Henri Nouveau, Véra Pagava, Marta Pan, Georges Papazoff, Alicia Penalba, Pablo Picasso, Michel Seuphor, Gino Severini, Léopold Survage, Sophie Tauber-Arp, Léon Tutundjian, Bram Van Velde, Victor Vasarely, Paule Vézelay...